 Study variables

-Gender, vehicle of driver injured, time and location of the crash, days of the week, type of vehicle involved in crash, helmet use and type of location (intersection or midblock).
+Gender, vehicle of the injured driver, time and location of the crash, days of the week, type of vehicle involved in crash, helmet use and type of location (intersection or midblock).

 Ethics approval

 Ethics of study methods were approved from the Institutional Review Board of the Jinnah Post Graduate Medical Center, which is coordinating site of this road surveillance project.